Healthy freezable meals to get you through winter

 2. Rainbow falafels

-Served in wraps, ready to eat or in a salad, these rainbow falafels are perfect to have on hand in your freezer for any time of day.
+Perfect for wraps or salads, these ready-to-eat rainbow falafels are ideal to keep stocked in your freezer for any time of day.

 Freezer hack: Place the cooked falafels individually on a baking sheet and freeze until solid, then transfer to a freezer bag or airtight container and freeze for up to 3 months.
 Simply reheat in the oven at 180° and enjoy.